danisztls/journal/README.md

 **People**
 - @lbcnz

 TODO: Review todo.txt, org-mode and taskwarrior.
-Why journal is better than them?
+In what journal is different and maybe better than them?

 ## Highlighting
 Todo syntax and highlighting for Vim is implemented.